aws-samples/aws-serverless-using-aws-cdk/README.md

 # AWS Serverless using AWS CDK

-This repository provides the basic patterns of [AWS Serverless](https://aws.amazon.com/serverless) using [AWS CDK](https://aws.amazon.com/cdk).
+This repository describes how to implement basic patterns of [AWS Serverless](https://aws.amazon.com/serverless) using [AWS CDK](https://aws.amazon.com/cdk).
+AWS CDK is a great tool for serverless applications because it helps you manage multiple serverless resources in one place.

+Korean practice guide and demo is provided through the following video: [AWS DevAxConnect - AWS Serverless service development with AWS CDK](https://www.twitch.tv/videos/1070023684?collection=4wZXJvncHRaoEg).

+This project was implemented based on [AWS CDK Project Template for DevOps](https://github.com/aws-samples/aws-cdk-project-template-for-devops) for more fluent DevOps application.

 Other "Using AWS CDK" series can be found in: